 WordWizard: ECPC Phonics System

-The letter q is not used at all.
+The letter q is not used at all; see below for the letters c and x.

-Some phonics systems use dth to represent the phoneme represented by “th”in the word “then” but this is not adopted in ECPC.
-The phoneme th covers both of the slightly different phonemes represented by “th” in the words “thick” and “then”.
+The phoneme th covers both of the slightly different phonemes represented by “th” in the words “thick” (unvoiced) and “then” (voiced).
+Some phonics systems use dth to represent the latter.

 Examples of the incidence of the various consonant phonemes :